Flower garden: Pollinators

+When considering the attractiveness of a flower garden to pollinators, the richness of the garden can be seen to increase pollinator activity.
+The more diverse the flowers and the benefits each offer, the more likely it becomes for pollinators to visit the flower garden.
+Additionally, larger floral displays experience more pollinator activity.

+Common pollinators include honeybees, bumblebees, and hover flies.

+When Asteraceaes, Lamiaceaes, and Fabaceaes are grown together bee attractiveness increases compared to when these families are grown separately, or by themselves.
+More specifically, the thistle, Cirsium vulgare, is an effective plant species for attracting pollinators.
+In general, native flowers attract more pollinators than non-native species.

+Herbicide can decrease the amount of pollinators that visit a flower garden.

+Fertilizers

+When used alone, fertilizer can increase the height of flowering plants.
+Fertilizer also enhances the timeliness for a species to flower.
+In other words, flowering species treated with fertilizer flower earlier compared to untreated flowers.

+Herbicide does not yield these same results.
+Instead, herbicide results in negative impacts on flowering height.
+A combination of herbicide and fertilizer treatments minimally impact the flower.

+For roses specifically, seaweed extract and potassium silicate are found to be efficient fertilizers to prevent rotting and wilting.
+Vitavax 200 is also considered an effective fertilizer for roses.

 Cutting garden

 A functional garden used to grow flowers for indoor use rather than outdoor display is known as a cutting garden.
-It is usually only a feature of large residences.
+Flowers that once cut, regrow are used for planting in cutting gardens.

 The cutting garden is typically placed in a fertile and sunlight position out of public view and is not artistically arranged, as it contains flowers for cutting.
 Very often flowers for cutting are grown in greenhouses, to protect them from severe weather, and control their time of flowering.
 The cutting garden may also include a herb garden and ornamental vegetables as well.

 Cutting gardens include flowers that can be used as focal points, fillers, and foliage for bouquets.
+For focal points, flowers such as dahlias, tulips, and hydrangeas have been grown in cutting gardens.
+Fillers can include Sweet William, nigella, and orlaya.
+As for foliage, eucalyptus, honeywort, and Bells of Ireland are a few options.

 Modern alternatives

 A simpler alternative to the designed flower garden is the "wildflower" seed mix, with assortments of seeds which will create a bed that contains flowers of various blooming seasons, so that some portion of them should always be in bloom.
 The best mixtures even include combinations of perennial and biennials, which may not bloom until the following year, and also annuals that are "self-seeding", so they will return, creating a permanent flowerbed.

 Another, even more recent trend is the "flower garden in a box", where the entire design of a flower garden is pre-packaged, with separate packets of each kind of flower, and a careful layout to be followed to create the proposed pattern of color in the garden-to-be.